 The Earth's magnetosphere is populated with plasma of two different origins: the solar wind and the terrestrial ionosphere.
-Plasma of terrestrial origin constitutes a considerable part of the total plasma in magnetosphere (Chappell et al., 1987, 2000;

-- Yau and André, 1997; Moore and Horwitz, 2007), and have an important impact on the magnetosphere in general (e.g, Glocer et al., 2009).
-Lighter ions (H+, He+) in the magnetic lobes mainly originate from the polar cap regions (Axford, 1968; Laakso and Grard, 2002; Kitamura et al., 2011), auroral regions (Yau et al., 1985), and cusp regions (Lockwood et al., 1985).
-The dominant source region of light ions in the lobes is polar cap.
-In the cusps, ions typically escape with much higher velocities, but due to the smaller area of the cusp, the total outflow from the cusp is less than from polar cap.
-Heavier ions (O+) need higher energies (> 10 eV) to overcome Farth's gravity, and mainly escape from the cusps (Lockwood et al., 1985). - 20 $(\geq 10 \text{ eV})$ to overcome Earth's gravity, and mainly escape from the cusps (Lockwood et al., 1985).
+Plasma of terrestrial origin constitutes a considerable part of the total plasma in the magnetosphere (Chappell et al., 1987, 2000; Yau and André, 1997; Moore and Horwitz, 2007) and has an important impact on the magnetosphere in general (e.g., Glocer et al., 2009).
+Lighter ions (H^+, He^+) in the magnetic lobes mainly originate from the polar cap regions (Axford, 1968; Laakso and Grard, 2002; Kitamura et al., 2011), auroral regions (Yau et al., 1985), and cusp regions (Lockwood et al., 1985).
+The dominant source region of light ions in the lobes is the polar cap.
+In the cusps, ions typically escape with much higher velocities, but due to the smaller area of the cusp, the total outflow from the cusp is less than from the polar cap.
+Heavier ions (O+) need higher energies ($\geq 10 \text{ eV}$) to overcome Earth's gravity and mainly escape from the cusps (Lockwood et al., 1985).

 The magnetospheric cusps are narrow regions of open field lines, magnetically connected to the magnetosheath and the solar wind.
 As a result, the heating in the cusps is higher than in the polar caps.
 The interaction between the magnetosheath and the magnetosphere leads to a perpendicular energization of ions.
 Due to strong magnetic gradients in the cusp regions, mirror forces can effectively transform perpendicular energy into parallel energy.
-The field aligned acceleration from the mirror force becomes sufficient to overcome the gravitational potential for hydrogen and oxygen ions (Nilsson et al., 1996; Ogawa et al., 2003; Kistler et al., 2010).
-As the main driver of cusp outflow, ion transverse heating has been analyzed in detail in (e.g., Andre et al., 1990; Norqvist et al., 1996; Bouhram et al., 2003; Waara et al., 2011; Slapak et al., 2011).
+The field-aligned acceleration from the mirror force becomes sufficient to overcome the gravitational potential for hydrogen and oxygen ions (Nilsson et al., 1996; Ogawa et al., 2003; Kistler et al., 2010).
+As the main driver of cusp outflow, ion transverse heating has been analyzed in detail (in, e.g., Andre et al., 1990; Norqvist et al., 1996; Bouhram et al., 2003; Waara et al., 2011; Slapak et al., 2011).